Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 22

 Illinois vs. Missouri: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 22

-You can find odds, spreads, over/unders and more across multiple sportsbooks for the Illinois vs. Missouri matchup in this article.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Illinois vs. Missouri matchup.

 Illinois vs. Missouri Game Info